SamExP/sbm-net-data/README.md

 - "tags" (required):
    - Tags describing the mod.
-   - Rules: Include 1-2 descriptive tags.
+   - Rules: Include 1 descriptive tag, such as dungeons, slayer, etc.
+   - If the mod is a skyblock mod, include "skyblock" as a tag.
    - If the mod is a cheat mod, include "cheats" as a tag.
    - Example: "tags": ["skyblock", "dungeons"]